 The Lake Superior Water Trail encircles the greatest expanse of freshwater on Earth.
-Part of this ancient water route extends 1000 km (600 miles) along the Canadian coastline of Lake Superior between Gros Cap Marina Park on Whitefish Bay and Fisherman's Park on Thunder Bay.
+Part of this ancient water route extends 1000 km (600 miles) along the Canadian coastline of Lake Superior between Bobbi Bennett Memorial Park on Whitefish Bay and Lorne Allard Fisherman's Park in Thunder Bay.
 The water trail is a significant link in the Trans Canada Trail, a 24 000 km (15 000 mile) trail system from ocean to ocean to ocean.

 For thousands of years, people have been traversing these waters engaged in everything from local fishing and travel to continental trade and exploration.
 The lake’s colour varies from Caribbean turquoise to deep-ocean blue.
 Terraced cobble beaches, brooding headlands, sweeping sand beaches and steep cliffs are all part of the Superior experience.
 The bond that today’s recreational paddlers have with all those that have come before is that this vast lake requires humble respect.
 Cold waters and wind fetch across this great expanse creates conditions demanding adequate skills and proper outfitting.

 Building the Trail, A Collaborative Effort

 Working with Trans Canada Trail and Trans Canada Trail Ontario, the Lake Superior Watershed Conservancy brought together coastal municipalities, First Nation communities, Ontario Parks and National Parks across the vast geographic region of the Lake Superior North Shore to work collaboratively on this segment of the Trans Canada Trail.

 The official celebration of the opening of the Trans Canada Trail took place in 2017, Canada's Sesquicentennial (150th).
 LSWC participated in this national achievement by opening this water segment through the summer of 2017.